L-SVRG and L-Katyusha with Adaptive Sampling: Introduction

 While sampling observations from $\mathbf{p}^{IS}$ can improve the speed of convergence, $\mathbf{p}^{IS}$ depends on the smoothness constants $\{L_i\}_{i \in [n]}$.
 In general, these constants are not known in advance and need to be estimated, for example, by computing $\sup_{x \in \mathbb{R}^d} \lambda_{\max} (\nabla^2 f_i(x))$, $i \in [n]$, where $\lambda_{\max}(\cdot)$ denotes the largest eigenvalue of a matrix.
-When the dimension $d$ is large, it is computationally prohibitive to estimate the smoothness constants, except in some special cases, such as linear and logistic regression.
-In this paper, we develop a method for designing a sequence of sampling distributions that leads to the convergence rate of L-SVRG and L-Katyusha that depends on $\bar{L}$, instead of $L_{\max}$, without prior knowledge of $\{L_i\}_{i \in [n]}$.
+However, when the dimension $d$ is large, it is computationally prohibitive to estimate the smoothness constants, except in some special cases such as linear and logistic regression.
+In this paper, we develop a method to design a sequence of sampling distributions that leads to the convergence rate of L-SVRG and L-Katyusha that depends on $\bar{L}$, instead of $L_{\max}$, without prior knowledge of $\{L_i\}_{i \in [n]}$.

-Rather than designing a \emph{fixed sampling distribution}, where $\mathbf{p}^t\equiv\mathbf{p}$ for all $t$, we design a \emph{dynamic sampling distribution} that can change with iterations of an optimization algorithm, that is, we generate a sequence of sampling distributions.
+Instead of designing a \emph{fixed sampling distribution}, where $\mathbf{p}^t\equiv\mathbf{p}$ for all $t$, we design a \emph{dynamic sampling distribution} that can change with iterations of the optimization algorithm.
 We follow a recent line of work that formulates the design of the sampling distribution as an online learning problem~\citep{Salehi2017Stochastic,Borsos2019Online,Namkoong2017Adaptive,Hanchi2020Adaptive,Zhao2021Adaptivea}.
 Using the gradient information obtained in each round, we update the sampling distribution with minimal computational overhead.
 This sampling distribution is subsequently used to adaptively sample the observations used to compute the stochastic gradient.
-When the sequence of designed distributions is used for importance sampling, we prove convergence guarantees for L-SVRG, under both strongly convex and weakly convex settings, and for L-Katyusha under strongly convex setting.
-These convergence guarantees show that it is possible to design a sampling distribution that not only does as well as $\mathbf{p}^{IS}$, but can improve over it without using prior information.
-We focus on the comparison with $\mathbf{p}^{IS}$ as it the most widely used fixed sampling distribution~\citep{Qian2021L} and it leads to the best-known convergence rates with fixed sampling distribution~\citep{Zhao2015Stochastic,Needell2016Stochastic}.
+When the sequence of designed distributions is used for importance sampling, we prove convergence guarantees for L-SVRG, under both strongly convex and weakly convex settings, and for L-Katyusha under the strongly convex setting.
+These convergence guarantees show that it is possible to design a sampling distribution that not only performs as well as $\mathbf{p}^{IS}$ but can also improve over it without using prior information.
+We focus on comparing with $\mathbf{p}^{IS}$ as it is the most widely used fixed sampling distribution~\citep{Qian2021L} and leads to the best-known convergence rates with fixed sampling distribution~\citep{Zhao2015Stochastic,Needell2016Stochastic}.